5.9 Occupational Safety and Health (OSH)

 a.
 Designation and training of a competent person, capable of identifying existing and predictable lead hazards in the surroundings or working areas and having the authority to take prompt corrective action.

-c.
+d.
 Procedures for notifying staff and students of the health hazards of lead-based paint.
 Inventory documentation must be maintained on center and with the Office of Job Corps and Regional Office Project Manager.

-R12.
+R9.
 Asbestos Operations and Maintenance

-1. Documentation, including copies of the initial asbestos survey report, subsequent ACBM surveys or inspection reports, and all asbestos abatement records, and laboratory analysis and exposure monitoring results, which must be maintained on center in a centralized asbestos record depository indefinitely, and made available upon request.
+1. Documentation, including copies of the initial asbestos survey report, subsequent ACM surveys or inspection reports, and all asbestos abatement records, and laboratory analysis and exposure monitoring results, which must be maintained on center in a centralized asbestos record depository indefinitely, and made available upon request.

-2. Designation of an Asbestos Coordinator who must be responsible for ensuring compliance with all asbestos regulations and policies.
+2. Designation of an Asbestos Coordinator who must be responsible for ensuring compliance with all asbestos standards, regulations, and policies.
 The designated Asbestos Coordinator must receive initial training in asbestos O&M within one month of appointment.
 Training must consist of a minimum of 16 hours of both classroom and practical asbestos O&M training provided by an EPA-accredited training provider.

 3. Annual asbestos awareness training for all employees (including custodial and maintenance employees) and contract employees.
 Initial training must consist of a minimum of two hours of training within one week of hire.